chenxingqiang/secret-learn/doc/about.rst

-    `The Labex DigiCosme <https://digicosme.lri.fr>`_ funded Nicolas Goix (2015-2016), Tom Dupré la Tour (2015-2016 and 2017-2018), Mathurin Massias (2018-2019) to work part time on jax-sklearn during their PhDs.
-It also funded a jax-sklearn coding sprint in 2015.
+    `The Labex DigiCosme <https://digicosme.lri.fr>`_ funded Nicolas Goix (2015-2016), Tom Dupré la Tour (2015-2016 and 2017-2018), Mathurin Massias (2018-2019) to work part time on secret-learn during their PhDs.
+It also funded a secret-learn coding sprint in 2015.

   .. div:: image-box